-Of particular concern is an organization's ability to identify and prevent forced labour and child labour in the organization and its supply chain.
-Accordingly, on January 1, 2024, the Fighting Against Forced Labour and Child Labour in Supply Chains Act (the "Act") came into force.
-In summary, the Act sets out new import bans and requires federal government institutions and a broad range of other public and private companies8 - including certain international companies that conduct business or hold assets in Canada - to report on steps taken to reduce and prevent the risk of forced labour and child labour being used in their respective supply chains.9 Ultimately, the entities that are required to report under the Act must file an annual report with the Minister of Public Safety and Emergency Preparedness and publish the same on a prominent place on its website on or before May 31 of each year.
+government institutions and a broad range of other public and private companies - including certain international companies that conduct business or hold assets in Canada - to report on steps taken to reduce and prevent the risk of forced labour and child labour being used in their respective supply chains.
+Ultimately, the entities that are required to report under the Act must file an annual report with the Minister of Public Safety and Emergency Preparedness and publish the same on a prominent place on its website on or before May 31 of each year.

-Regardless of their obligation to report under instruments such as the Act, certain companies have decided to conduct due diligence to both identify any forced labour or child labour in their respective supply chains and track the effectiveness of certain frameworks and policies to ensure that
+Regardless of their obligation to report under instruments such as the Act, certain companies have decided to conduct due diligence to both identify any forced labour or child labour in their respective supply chains and track the effectiveness of certain frameworks and policies to ensure that the risk of forced labour and child labour is reduced.
+Companies have also decided to implement supplier codes of conduct to set out, for example, certain necessary prohibitions and monitoring procedures regarding suppliers' labour practices and specifically the use of forced labour or child labour.
+Entities may also choose to train directors, officers and internal personnel on their duties in light of the pending obligations under the Act, and proactively review and update contracts with existing suppliers

-8 Any Canadian federal government department or ministry of state, any body or office listed in Schedule 1 of the Access to Information Act, and any parent Crown corporation or wholly-owned subsidiary of such a corporation within the meaning of section 82 of the Financial Administration Act will be required to report under the Act.
-Furthermore, any corporation or unincorporated organization (including a trust or partnership that: (a) has a place of business in Canada, does business in Canada or has assets in Canada and that, based on its consolidated financial statements (i) has at least C\$20 million in assets; (ii) has generated at least C\$40 million in revenue; and (iii) employs an average of at least 250 employees; (b) is listed on a stock exchange in Canada; or (c) is otherwise prescribed by any regulations that may accompany the Act, which have not yet been released, will be required to report under the Act.
+8 Any Canadian federal government department or ministry of state. any body or office listed in Schedule 1 of the Access to Information Act, and any parent Crown corporation or wholly-owned subsidiary of such a corporation within the meaning of section 82 of the Financial Administration Act will be required to report under the Act.
+Furthermore, any corporation or unincorporated organization (including a trust or partnership that: (a) has a place of business in Canada, does business in Canada or has assets in Canada and that, based on its consolidated financial statements (i) has at least \$20 million in assets; (ii) has generated at least \$40 million in revenue; and (iii) employs an average of at least 250 employees: (b) is listed on a stock exchange in Canada: or (c) is otherwise prescribed by any regulations that may accompany the Act, which have not yet been released, will be required to report under the Act.
 The Act also notes that the government institutions and private sector entities described previously must be engaged in (a) producing, selling or distributing goods in Canada or elsewhere, where "production of goods" is defined as the "manufacturing, growing, extracting and processing of goods;" (b) importing goods produced outside of Canada into Canada; and (c) controlling an entity engaged in any of the foregoing activities, where "control" is defined as any direct or indirect control or common control in any manner (consequently a parent company that controls one or more subsidiaries, in the manner prescribed by the Act, will be required to report on the activities of these subsidiaries).